 Join the Locals & Join the Fun

 Summer in Tuscany is a beautiful combination of folklore, outdoor activities and good old fashioned fun.
-The warm to hot temps encourage you to explore the the countryside, while dabbling in the crystal clear waters of the Tyrrhenian sea.
-And when the temps are too hot, then stroll a museum and plan the outdoor activities in the evening when things begin to cool down, and the locals begin to come alive with festivals, street parties and special occassions under the stars.
+The warm to hot temps encourage you to explore the the countryside, while dipping your toes in the crystal clear waters of the Tyrrhenian sea.
+And when the temps are too hot?
+Do like the locals: stroll a museum and plan the outdoor activities in the evening when things begin to cool down, and comes alive with festivals, street parties and special occassions under the stars.

-Whether you are here for a few days, a week or even longer be sure to keep an eye on our events calendar, so you can program your holiday to include visits to see the major sites of Tuscany like the Square of Miracles in Pisa, the Duomo in Florence and its roof top terraces or the amazing Piazza del Campo in Siena and some of our favorite summertime activities.
+Whether you are here for a few days, a week or even longer, be sure to keep an eye on our events calendar, so you can program fun activities along with visits to see the major sites of Tuscany like the Square of Miracles in Pisa, the Duomo in Florence and its roof top terraces or the amazing Piazza del Campo in Siena and some of our favorite summertime activities.

 Tuscans and visitors alike fall in love with Tuscany in summer, enjoying the night sky, the traditional medieval games, eating in the town squares and finding their “groove” with just the right music en plein air.

 Here are a few of our suggestions of things to include in your itinerary while traveling Tuscany:

 1. Star gazing

 There are several opportunities to enjoy the celestial skies.

 Both during the day and at night.
 Starting with the summer solstice in June. (at 6:24 AM on Wednesday June 21, 2017 CET) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the meridiana.
 Or you can watch as a sunbeam hits the zodiac sign in the Basilica of San Miniato al Monte announcing the Summer Solstice.